andamira/devela/README.md

 Devela is a growing development layer built around coherence rather than completeness.<br/>
 It uses Rust as its foundation, while staying open to other paradigms and tools.

-- The project evolves by exploration.
-Ideas are tested, kept, reshaped, or discarded.
+- The project evolves by exploration; ideas are always being refactored.
 - Some parts are mature and stable; others are still taking shape.
 - Most of the library lives between sketch and refinement.